Graduate Programs and Courses

 110 Master of Applied Health Services Research (MAHSR)

-This program is intended for students who are interested in pursuing a career in health research.
+This program is intended for students who are interested in pursuing a career in health research or in health services.
 The Master’s Degree in Applied Health Services Research is a collaborative venture of Memorial University of Newfoundland, the University of New Brunswick, St. Mary’s University, and the University of Prince Edward Island, and is coordinated through the Atlantic Research Training Centre (ARTC).
 The degree program provides knowledge and skills necessary to tackle complex health policy issues and contribute to the future of health services in Atlantic Canada.
+There are two program streams to completing the Masters of Applied Health Service Research: 1) a research (thesis) stream (MAHSR-T) and 2) a course-based (professional) stream (MAHSR-P).

 A) PROGRAM REQUIREMENTS

-Students complete three compulsory and two elective courses and a thesis, and attend one workshop and approximately 12 seminars.
+Students complete three required and two elective courses and a thesis, and attend one workshop and approximately 12 seminars.

 AHS 6000 – Introduction to Health Services Research